Introducing an intensive, online course for beginners that helps you get started with Ruby programming.

 Once the course starts, you can login and start with the lessons any day and time and post your queries in the forum under the relevant lessons.
 Someone shall always be there to answer them.
 Just to set the expectations correctly, there is no real-time ‘webcasting’.

 - The Mentors shall give you URL’s of pages and sometimes some extra notes; you need to read through.
-Read the pre-class reading material at a convenient time of your choice – the dates are specified only as a guideline.
+Read the pre-class reading material at a convenient time of your choice – the dates mentioned are just for your guideline.
 While reading, please make a note of all your doubts, queries, questions, clarifications, comments about the lesson and after you have completed all the pages, post these on the forum under the relevant lesson.
 There could be some questions that relate to something that has not been mentioned or discussed by the mentors thus far; you could post the same too.
 Please remember that with every post, do mention the operating system of your computer.

 - The mentor shall highlight the important points that you need to remember for that day’s session.